hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 **Weight:** 1.7 kg
 **Area inner tent:** 2.6 m²

 The Akto is a solo tent with low weight and quite popular among solo travellers.
 If you are not going into extreme conditions then this could be a great solo tent if you don't need a lot of space.
-For harsher conditions I would rather pick the Hilleberg Soulo or the Unna which comes with more space.
+For harsher conditions I would rather pick the Hilleberg Soulo which comes with more space.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Akto-1-Person-Tent_10101417_10208_10000001_-1_"><button type="button" class="btn btn-danger">Read more about the Hilleberg Akto</button></a>